Manage the IoT on an Energy Budget

 d.
 Pearl Gecko, sampling ADC in EM2 @ 1024 Hz: 6.51 µA

-What we have built here is an autonomous system customized to do a specific task in hardware, allowing the CPU to sleep as much as possible.
-The above is simply an example, and many other configurations are possible.
+What is have built here is an autonomous system customized to do a specific task in hardware, allowing the CPU to sleep as much as possible.
+The above is simply an example and many other configurations are possible.
 Low power applications like this are enabled on the EFM32 platform because of a wide range of low energy mode functionality in the MCU itself:

 If care is not taken with such a system, it can end up in a situation like the one shown in case A of Figure 9, with many more wakeups than necessary, resulting in a less efficient system.
 The figure shows two deterministic processes, which execute periodically, and one sensor event, firing nondeterministically.
 In case A, the processes arbitrarily wake up to perform their tasks, which results in a total of 11 wakeups, wasting a significant amount of energy due to the time it takes to transition between sleep modes.

 To improve on case A, you can do sleep planning.
-For all deterministic processes, i.e. processes we know of beforehand that are going to require a wakeup, care should be taken to align the wakeups as much as the system allows, minimizing the number of wakeups.
+For all deterministic processes, i.e., processes you know of beforehand that are going to require a wakeup, care should be taken to align the wakeups as much as the system allows, minimizing the number of wakeups.